radiofisica-hgugm/kali_mc/README.md

 Software for calculating IORT treatments with a LIAC HWL linac, based on precalculated Monte Carlo dose distributions in water.

 ![3D applicator setup](ui/res/splash-kali.png?raw=true "3D applicator setup")

+## Main Features:
+- Visualize absorbed dose distributions of all combinations of applicators and energies
+- Calculate monitor units (MU) with measured output factors at zmax
+- Pressure correction available
+- Rescaling factors can be added for desired combinations
+- Report generation in pdf
+- Send data as RTPlan to Record and Verify software (only tested with MOSAIQ)

+## Limitations:
+- The software is intended for educational purposes
+- The Monte Carlo model was fitted to the data accquired at Gregorio Marañón hospital, Madrid.
+  Different linacs may show dosimetric differences.